DaoCloud/DaoCloud-docs/docs/en/docs/middleware/what.md

 # Data Service

-DCE 5.0 selected and integrated some classic data services for actual application scenarios, to provide a unified and comprehensive management platform for users.
+DCE 5.0 selected and integrated some classic data services for actual use cases, to provide a unified and comprehensive management platform for users.

 You can install/enable the following data services on demand: